tolvanea/teensy3_keyboard_controller/README.md

 * Bindings between Rust code and C/C++ libraries.
 The library [teensy3-rs](https://github.com/tolvanea/teensy3-rs) was made on the way for this purpose.

 ## Hardware
 Hardware aspects was not really main point of this project.
-I'm a programmer, and the only thing that matters is that keyboard works reliably and that the code is pretty.
-The appearance of physical keyboard nor soldering beauty did not play any role.
-Clear?
-Now that questionable hardware aesthetics are sorted out of the way, here's finished product:
+Being a programmer, I only care that keyboard works reliably and the software inside is pretty.
+The physical appearance nor solder work did not play any role.
+Now that missing hardware aesthetics are out of the way, here's how it looks:

 ![My final product](documentation/finished_product.jpg)

 It is build on top of plastic chopping board that was previously used in kitchen.
 Underneath the board lies Teensy microcontroller.
-I soldered flat cable adapter to its GPIO pins.
-Here's image of my solderings:
+Here's image how flat cable adapter was soldered to Teensy's pins:

 ![Ugly!](documentation/not_like_this.jpg)

-The copper wires are unprotected, because they were the only type of wire I had in hands at the build moment.
-I later submerged the whole thing in hot glue to prevent short circuits, which also made it more rigid and durable.
-The flat cable connector connects into keyboard.
-The flat cable in keyboard looks something like this:
+The copper wire is uninsulated, because that was the only type of wire I had in hands at that moment.
+The wire was extracted from old vacuum cleaner.
+I later submerged the whole thing in hot glue to prevent short circuits, which also made it more rigid.
+The flat cable connector on the right connects into a keyboard.
+Keyboard's flat cable looks something like this:

 ![Flat cable](documentation/flat_cable.jpg)

-[Credits of above image goes to ebay seller _20come12_.]
+[Credits of image goes to ebay seller _20come12_.]

-The flat cable has about 30 lanes, which are directly connected into digital pins of microcontroller.
+The flat cable has about 30 lanes, which are directly connected into digital pins in microcontroller.
 When some key is pressed on a keyboard, then two of these lanes will be electrically connected.
-The microcontroller scans these lanes 100 times in a second, finds out what lanes are connected, and then translates them into corresponding key presses.
+The microcontroller scans these lanes 100 times in a second, finds out what lanes are connected, and translates them into corresponding key presses.

 ## Software
 There are suprisingly many small things to consider when translating pin connections into key presses.
-A naive key detection would is quite straight forward to implement, but this keyboard controller goes further, and features a complete implementation with all the fine details sorted out.
-Most of these fine details are rare corner cases, and they will almost never play a real role in practice.
-For example, if three or more non-modifier keys are simultaneously pressed, then some non-pressed keys may be registered.
-Anyways, I'm happy to announce that this keyboard controller detects all the key presses it possibly can, and it never reports any invalid presses.
-As far as I know, it could not handle the job better, though I'm not counting potential bugs.
+A naive key detection would be quite straight forward to implement, but this keyboard controller goes further, and does a complete implementation.
+Numerous fine details are sorted out, though most of them are so rare corner cases, that they will never appear in practice.
+For example, if three or more non-modifier keys are simultaneously pressed, then some other keys may be invalidly registered.
+Anyways, I'm happy to announce that this keyboard controller detects all the key presses it possibly can, and it never reports a false press.
+As far as I know, it could not handle the job better, though here is not considered performance, memory or potential bugs.

-Below is listed few features of this project, and they are compared to one of the most well known DIY keyboard [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller).
-Apples and oranges are compared here: This project is considerably more complex than the template, and also has three times more the code lines (~900 vs ~300).
+Features of this project are compared to one of the most well known DIY keyboard [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller).
+Note that apples and oranges are compared here: This project is considerably more complex than the template, and this has also three times more the code lines (~900 vs ~300).

 **Defining features of this project:**
-* Very easy key configuration: Just press each key once through and the correct key-to-pin configuration is figured out for you.
-This configuration, (a.k.a. "key matrix",) is printed out, and it can be directly copy-pasted to source code.
-This feature makes the software generic for any keyboard possible.
-(The only "hard coding" it requires is copy-pasting automatically generated keyboard matrix to source code.)
-Comparing to the above mentioned [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller), it does not have any key matrix generation feature, which is why each different keyboard model has its own custom source code fork.
+* **Very easy key configuration:** By pressing each key once through, correct pin-to-key configuration is detected.
+This configuration, a.k.a. "key matrix", is printed out, and it can be directly copy-pasted to source code.
+This makes the controller generic for any keyboard.
+The only required hard coding is copy-pasting automatically generated keyboard matrix to source code.
+This can be compared to the above mentioned [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller), which does not have any key matrix generation feature, which is why each different keyboard model has its own custom source code fork.
+Figuring out keymatrix without any tooling is laborous and hard.
-* Quick responsiveness: Keys are sent over usb only when they have changed state.
+* **Quick responsiveness:** Keys are sent over usb only when they have changed state.
 This greatly reduces lag by not flooding USB with unnecessary packets.
-Again, this a contrasting feature to the [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller)
+This is in contrast to the [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller)
-* As mentioned previously, this software goes in lengths to handle simultaneous key presses correctly.
-As comparison, the [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller) may register non-existent ghost presses if many (non-modifier) keys are presses simultaneously.
-This may be expected from the simplicity of the template.
-However, noteworthy is that **this keyboard controller projects is even slightly more nuanced than the original keyboard controller made by Lenovo itself**.
-For example, Lenovo's keyboard controller built in my laptop can not register key presses like _F_ + _5_ + _F9_, but this keyboard controller can.
-If I was to guess why that is, Lenovo probably uses the exact same keyboard controller software for both keyboards with and without numpad.
-If there is no numpad, then there is also less possible pin connections, which makes some ambiguous combinations uniquely defined.
-(Even though no one would ever benefit from being able to use such combination, why leave capabilities on a table in first place?)
+* **Detection of simultaneous key presses:** As mentioned previously, this controller goes in lengths to handle simultaneous key presses correctly.
+As a comparison, the [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller) may register false presses if multiple keys are presses simultaneously.
+Another comparison can be also made: **this keyboard controller is even slightly more capable than the original made by Lenovo itself**.
+For example, my laptop keyboard can not register key presses like _F_ + _5_ + _F9_, but this USB keyboard can, even though they both use the same physical keyboard.
+I guess tha Lenovo probably uses same keyboard controller software for both keyboards with and without numpad.
+When there is no numpad, there is also less valid pin connections, which can make some ambiguous combinations uniquely defined.
+Though, no one would ever benefit from being able to use such key combination, but why leave capabilities on the table in first place?
-* It's worth mentioning that Fn and media keys are supported as is also in [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller) also.
-This feature is explicitly mentioned because Fn key is not really a standard key, and requires some extra configuration.
-Oh, and by the way, automatic key matrix generation does not cover media keys, so they need to be hard coded by hand.
-One needs to only state that, for example, F2 key corresponds to volume decrease.
+* **Fn and media key support.** This feature is not very particular, as media keys are also supported in the [controller template](https://github.com/thedalles77/USB_Laptop_Keyboard_Controller).
+The feature is explicitly mentioned, because Fn key is not really a standard key, and it requires some extra configuration.
+(Oh, and by the way, automatic key matrix generation does not cover media keys.
+One needs to hard code, for example, that F2 key corresponds to a volume decrease.)

-**Known downsides / missing features**
+**Known downsides of this project**
 * Detection of complex key combinations requires some processing power.
-On teensy 3.6 it takes up to 100 microseconds, which is negligible within 10 millisecond refresh rate.
-However, if microcontroller would have only 1/100th of the perfomance, then this may arise a considerable problem.
+    * Detection takes up to 100 microseconds on teensy 3.6, which is negligible within 10 millisecond refresh rate.
+However, if microcontroller would have less than 1/100th of the perfomance, then this may arise a problem.
-    * There is probably no way around this performance requirement if correct behaviour is aimed for.
+    * There is probably no way around the performance requirement with maintaining correct behaviour.
-* No key backlight.
+* No backlight.
-    * This would be fairly easy to implement, but it is not (yet) made.
+    * This would be fairly easy to implement, but it is not (yet) on interests.
-* If the program happens to crash, the microcontroller does not restart itself, so it requires replugging the USB.
+* If this keyboard controller happens to crash, the Teensy does not restart itself, so replugging the USB is required.
-    * Automatic restarting should be fairly doable, but that becomes greater concern if the controller manages to crash itself.
+    * Automatic restarting should be fairly doable.
+However, it becomes more important after the controller manages to crash itself once.
-* The Thinkpad keyboard has integrated mouse buttons and trackpoint, but they are disabled.
+* The Thinkpad keyboard has integrated mouse buttons and trackpoint, but they are not used.
-    * They would require another flat cable adapter, and _a lot of_ extra coding.
-No support planned for them.
+    * Getting them to work would require another flat cable adapter and _a lot of_ coding.
+No support planned.